Republic of Estonia e-Residency logo

 Notes to table:

-** Corporate tax rate in Lithuania is 5% if annual income less than €300k & up to 10 employees.
+** Corporate tax rate in Lithuania is 7% if annual income less than €300,000 & up to 10 employees.

 *** There might be circumstances when a Tax Authority in another country may consider your Estonian or Lithuanian company liable to pay corporate taxes there too – meaning it has dual tax residency.
 For example, if you spend a lot of time in one country or conduct most of your activities for the company there (e.g. do client work, hire staff or maintain an office), a Tax Authority may consider that your company has formed a Permanent Establishment (PE).
 Neither e-Residency program will exempt your company from creating PEs in other countries.

-As you can see, there are a number of differences between the programs and it can come down to the scale of your business and how location independent you need to be.
-Estonian e-Residency can be applied for totally online and the card picked up from one of 45 collection points around the world.
+You can apply for Estonian e-Residency totally online and pick up the card from one of 50+ collection points around the world.
 In contrast, in order to apply for e-residency status in Lithuania, you need to travel there to do so, and again to pick up the card.
-For many people at the moment, this is made all the more difficult with the myriad of covid travel restrictions in place.

-With a dedicated team and infrastructure, a maturing ecosystem of expert service providers, a growing community of over 90,000 e-residents who have started 20,000+ businesses, and the fact that almost all of Estonia’s online infrastructure is available in English and Russian, Estonian e-Residency is still the one to beat.
+With a dedicated team and infrastructure, a maturing ecosystem of expert service providers, a growing community of over 140,000 e-residents who have started 40,000+ businesses, and the fact that almost all of Estonia’s online infrastructure is available in English and Russian, Estonian e-Residency is still the one to beat.

-Take your first step with Incorpora
+Take your first step with InCorpora

 If you’re looking to establish a company in Estonia, InCorpora is ready and waiting to help.